-When you have a little time on a weekend morning for a fun breakfast, pancakes are perfect!
-They are easy to throw together and are made with ingredients you typically already have.
+Pancakes are one of my all-time favorite breakfast ideas.
+They are easy to throw together and are made with ingredients you typically already have in your kitchen.
 Plus, they are easy to change up with different mix-ins and toppings.
-Pancakes are a simple, versatile breakfast sure to satisfy all!
+There’s a reason these are a classic breakfast favorite right?